robertoperuzzo/drupal-starter/README.md

    ```
 6. Run `composer install`.
 If you don't have *composer* installed, follow this [tutorial](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).
 7. Edit `.env` file setting project variables `PROJECT_NAME` and `PROJECT_BASE_URL
-8. Run `docker-compose up -d` from your shell.
+8. Run `make up` from your shell to build up your docker containers.
 7. Open [http://drupal.docker.localhost:8000/](http://drupal.docker.localhost:8000/) in your browser.
 8. Enjoy your brand new Drupal 8 website!